 About Swamp Rose Ecology

-Swamp Rose was established to explore how to restore habitat to a state as true to its pre-disturbance condition as possible.
+We also wanted to explore how to restore habitat to a state as true to its pre-disturbance condition as possible.
 We put an emphasis on the research and conservation of ecosystem components that are overlooked during many boilerplate habitat restoration projects.
 In practice, this involves activities ranging from mycorrhizal inoculation and the reintroduction of native species that are largely underutilized by the restoration industry to the monitoring and management of various vertebrate and invertebrate species.
 As Swamp Rose grows, we hope to help develop restoration methods that are more true to nature than current industry standards.
-We offer a wide variety of ecological services such as habitat assessments and restoration, vegetation and wildlife surveys, soil and water sampling, mapping, and wetland delineation.
+We offer a wide variety of surveys to help accomplish that goal.
+Many of the species that we survey are monitored by few other firms, several are monitored by no other firms.

 About Our Staff

-Dan Krumm Restoration Ecologist, Owner
+Dan Krumm, Restoration Ecologist and Owner